How to watch the Democratic National Convention tonight

-The third night of the Democratic National Convention is tonight, and it will take place from 9 p.m. to 11 p.m.
+The fourth and final night of the Democratic National Convention is tonight, and will air from 9 p.m. to 11 p.m.
 ET.

-Sen. Kamala Harris will accept the Democratic vice presidential nomination, and former President Barack Obama will make remarks.
+Last night, California Sen. Kamala Harris officially accepted the Democratic nomination for vice president, making history as the first Black woman and South Asian American woman on a major party ticket.

-Last night, Joe Biden became the official 2020 Democratic presidential nominee, and former second lady Jill Biden spoke about her husband on personal terms.
+Tonight, Joe Biden will deliver his full convention acceptance speech from the Chase Center in his hometown of Wilmington, Delaware, to close out the week.

-Here's everything you need to know about how to watch the convention tonight.
+Here's everything you need to know about how to watch the final night of the convention.

 How can I watch the convention on TV and online?